YUEchn/visrepo/README.md

 ### introduction
-This is a tool demo for our work VisRepo
+VisRepo is a visualization-based open-source project retrieval tool, this is a tool demo for it.

 #### project directory
 ```